-- The owl is a popular Halloween image.
-In Medieval Europe, owls were thought to be witches, and to hear an owl’s call meant someone was about to die.
+- The owl is a favorite Halloween image.
+In Medieval Europe, owls were thought to be witches and to hear an owl’s call meant someone was about to die.

 - Stephen Clarke holds the record for the world’s fastest pumpkin carving time: 24.03 seconds, smashing his previous record of 54.72 seconds.
 The rules of the competition state that the pumpkin must weigh less than 24 pounds and be carved in a traditional way, which requires at least eyes, nose, ears, and a mouth.